Adolphe Merkle Institute: History

 Dr. Adolphe Merkle, an entrepreneur from Fribourg, established the Adolphe Merkle Foundation in 2007 with the goal of strengthening research and teaching at the University of Fribourg.
 His contribution of 100 million Swiss francs constitutes one of the most important private donations to support academic research in Switzerland.

 In 2008, the Adolphe Merkle Institute was founded under its first director, Prof. Peter Schurtenberger, formerly a professor in the Department of Physics at the University of Fribourg and then appointed as the chair of Experimental Physics and Nanoscience at the Institute.
 He developed the vision of an interdisciplinary institute that focuses on soft nanomaterials and combines fundamental and application-oriented research.
 In 2010, Prof. Christoph Weder, who joined AMI as the chair for Polymer Chemistry and Materials in 2009, became director, serving until April 2022.
-The institute appointed Professors Alke Fink and Barbara Rothen-Rutishauser as co-chairs of BioNanomaterials and Michael Mayer as Professor of Biophysics.
-Prof. Schurtenberger left the institute to establish a new group at the University of Lund, and Ullrich Steiner was appointed as Professor of Soft Matter Physics.
-Steiner took over as institute director in May 2022.
+Prof. Schurtenberger left the institute to establish a new group at the University of Lund. he institute appointed Professors Alke Fink and Barbara Rothen-Rutishauser as co-chairs of BioNanomaterials, Prof.Ullrich Steiner was appointed as Professor of Soft Matter Physics, and Prof. Michael Mayer as Professor of Biophysics.
+Steiner took over as institute director in May 2022, followed by Prof. Hans Jörg Limbach, who was appointed as the institute's Chair of Food Science and Technology the previous year, in June 2026.

 Since 2014, AMI is located on the University of Fribourg's Pérolles campus.
 The Institute is housed in two renovated buildings that were previously a private clinic and an additional modern construction.